creativestyle/jquery-plugins/README.md

-# A collection of jQueryPlugins
+# A collection of jQuery plugins

 Each plugin has a readme in it's own directory.